Ekar: An Explainable Method for Knowledge Aware Recommendation: Definitions

+Typically users do not consume items at random.
+In other words, there should be \textit{implicit reasons} why a specific item is selected by a user.
+As shown by the red line in Figure~\ref{fig:example}, a user may choose to watch movies starred by the same actor who showed superb acting skills in the movie they watched before.
+To improve users' acceptance of recommendations, we therefore propose to infer such meaningful user-to-item paths to \textit{explicitly} provide explanations.
+We define the resulting path-based explainable recommendation problem as follows:

-Given a user $u$, our goal is to generate a path from $u$ to a relevant item $i$ on the user-item-entity graph $\mathcal{G}'$.
-Such a path not only allows to find the relevant item but also offers good explanations.
+DEFINITION 2. \textbf{(Path-based explainable recommendation}) Given a user $u$, \textit{path-based explainable recommendation} task aims to generate a set of paths from $u$ to relevant items on the user-item-entity graph $\mathcal{G}'$.
+Such paths not only allow to find the relevant items but also offer good explanations.